 Take a look at the sequence numbers, and you’ll see that each packet is seen twice – and the TCP expert gets crazy, because it thinks it’s seeing tons of retransmissions, or (depending on the capture) “Duplicate ACKs” when acknowledgement packets get duplicated.
 Now, the problem is that with a of capture setup like seen above there is simply no way to avoid duplicates.
 And the second problem is, you can’t filter away the second occurrence of each packet with a display filter in Wireshark, because the filter needs to find something to tell the two copies apart.
 Which cannot work, because they’re identical down to the last bit.
 Also, you cannot do the SPAN session in another way in most cases, because you need both directions of both ports for the normal client communication.
 Sometimes you can try a trick setup like only monitoring the “receive” directions of a SPANned VLAN – e.g. if you only capture incoming packets for the VLAN, you’ll just get it once, but that only works for VLAN captures, not multiple ports.

 Fortunately, there’s help to get rid of the true duplicates: you can use the command line tool “editcap” to remove duplicates from trace files.
 Editcap is installed together with Wireshark, and a typical application would look like this:

 D:\Traces\blog>editcap -d -D 50 duplicates.pcapng no-duplicates.pcapng 15238 packets seen, 7570 packets skipped with duplicate window of 50 packets.

 The parameter “-D 50” has editcap compare a history window of 50 frames to see if they’re exactly the same as the current frame.
 If there’s a match, the current frame is discarded.
-As you can see, 7570 packets out of 15238 turned out to be duplicates, which is a little over 50%.
+As you can see, 7570 packets out of 15238 turned out to be duplicates, which is a little under 50%.
 After the process, the example from above looks like this:

 See?
 Same packets as before, but no more problem.